SummaSolutions/cart-magento2/README.md

 This feature allows to setup and integrate with MercadoEnvios shipment method as another shipment option for customers.
 It includes the possibility to print the shipping label directly from the Magento Admin Panel.
-Free shipping is also available.

 *Available for Argentina, Brazil and Mexico only with Standard Checkout*

 **Returns and Cancellations between MercadoPago and Magento**

 This feature synchronizes orders between MercadoPago and Magento.
-Returns and cancellations made from Magento are reflected in MercadoPago and vice versa.
+Returns and cancellations made from Magento are synchronised in MercadoPago and vice versa.
-On store administration the returns can be enabled/disabled.
+Returns can be enabled/disabled within Magento admin panel.
-Also, you can define the maximum amount of partial refunds on the same order and the maximum amount of days until refund is not accepted.
+You can also define the maximum amount of partial refunds on the same order and the maximum amount of days until refund is not accepted by using Magento admin panel.

 **Configurable success page**

-This feature allows configure the success page to which Magento redirects once the customer made a payment with MercadoPago.
+This feature allows to configure the success page to which Magento redirects the customer once a payment was made with MercadoPago.
-On store administration, you can select between success page from MercadoPago or standard page from Magento (checkout/success).
+Within Magento admin panel, you can select between success page from MercadoPago or standard page from Magento (checkout/success).

 **Debug Mode in custom checkout**